Buying Guide

-• Understand what a server rack is and its key features
+• Understand what a server rack is and its essential features

-• Know the key questions to ask before selecting a rack
+• Identify key questions to ask before making a selection

 What is a server rack?

-Server racks are open frames or cabinets designed for mounting, organizing and securing EIA-standard 19-inch width rack-mount IT and A/V equipment such as servers, routers, hubs, switches and audio/video components, regardless of the manufacturer.
-They also provide cable management and enable optimized airflow for increased operational efficiency and prolonged equipment life.
+Server racks are open frames or enclosed cabinets designed to mount and secure EIA-standard 19" IT and A/V equipment—including servers, routers, switches, and more.
+They streamline cable management and support efficient airflow to improve performance and extend equipment lifespan.

 • Data centers